 An improved method for fabrication of a multiple-element piezoelectric transducer and the transducer produced thereby.
 A green precursor tape is produced by doctor-blade tape-casting of a slurry containing lead zirconate-titanate (PZT) powder.
 After drying, individual strips of the tape are stacked between flat plates of previously sintered PZT, and sintered to form PZT strips; Pb from the previously sintered PZT plates makes up any Pb lost from the surfaces of the tape strips during sintering.
 The PZT strips are stacked interposed by layers of a thermoplastic polymer, and heated to a temperature above the melting point of the polymer, forming a laminate block.
 This block is then sliced perpendicular to the plane of the layers, forming slabs of alternate PZT and polymer layers; the slabs are then sliced perpendicular to the first slicing planes, forming strips of alternating PZT and polymer material.
 Electrodes are then added to complete the transducer assembly.

-L. J. Busse et al., "Method of Manufacture of Multiple-Element Piezoelectric Transducer," The Curators of the University of Missouri, Nov 1994.
+L. J. Busse et al., "Method of Manufacture of Multiple-Element Piezoelectric Transducer," U.S. Patents, Nov 1994.

 Materials Science and Engineering

 Patent Application Number